Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 Medical detox is often considered the first stage of treatment.
 It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to drug abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

-Cravings are very common during detox and can be challenging to overcome.
-This often leads to relapse.
+Cravings are very common during detox and can be challenging to overcome, often leading to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
 Clinicians can offer the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.

 Psychotherapy for Depression and Anxiety